 Perfume is such a personal thing, your signature scent should be a fragrance you love but also something that reflects your personality.
 And because we're all different, it makes sense to find a scent that isn't being worn by everyone else.
-Don't get us wrong, we love the classics as much as the next person, but there is a whole world of unusual fragrances out there to explore.
+Don't get us wrong, we love the classics as much as the next person, but there is a whole world of unusual, unique fragrances for women out there to explore.
 And because our sense of smell is so closely linked in the brain to the place where our memories are stored, shopping for a new perfume can be a powerful experience.

 But where to start?
 There are hundreds of thousands of fragrances out there, and unearthing something a little different that you really, truly love can be a challenge.
-Which is why we called on some of the most stylish women in the fashion world to find out which perfumes stole their hearts.
-Being such a creative industry, most fashion insiders relish the chance to envelop themselves in a signature scent that's a little outside the norm.
+This is why we called on some of the most stylish women in the fashion world to find out which unique perfumes stole their hearts.
+Being in such a creative industry, most fashion insiders relish the chance to envelop themselves in a signature scent that's a little outside the norm.
 Essentially, a perfume is an accessory; just like a standout pair of shoes or a stellar handbag, it helps complete your look.

 Keep scrolling as eight fashion insiders reveal the unusual, unique perfumes that have become their signature scent.

 Caroline Issa: Frédéric Malle Portrait of a Lady

 "I love fragrances and cannot choose a favourite, but the one I wear often is Frédéric Malle's Portrait of a Lady.
 I get chased down the street by strangers asking me what it is, so I keep wearing it because if it can affect people that much," says Caroline Issa, CEO and publisher of Tank.